-The American Forces Radio Network is the largest radio network in the world.
-Broadcasting since 1942, AFRN is heard on more than 500 stations–every military base and American embassy in 177 countries, and on every U.S. ship at sea.
-AFRN’s daily audience is about two million servicemembers and their families, plus several hundred thousand American civilian contractors, and employees of the U.S. Departments of State and Defense.
-The 500+ AFRN stations also reach more than 100 million local civilian listeners worldwide.
-Unlike in the U.S., where all the stations in a given market are competing for the same listeners, AFRN’s audience is highly captive because there are few English-language alternatives.
+The American Forces Radio Network (AFN) is one of the largest radio networks in the world.
+Every day, AFN reaches an audience of more than one million American servicemembers and their families, plus several hundred thousand American civilian contractors and employees of the U.S. Departments of State and Defense–every military base and American embassy in 177 countries, and on every U.S. ship at sea.
+AFN staions also reach more than 100 million local civilian listeners worldwide.
+Unlike in the U.S., where all the stations in a given market are competing for the same listeners, AFN’s audience is highly captive because there are few English-language alternatives.

 Benefits and Opportunities

-Unlike commercial radio, AFRN broadcasts commercial-free, allowing instead for live or produced :10 – :12 second “billboards” or “sponsor mentions” thanking the program’s underwriting partners/sponsors (“Today’s show was made possible by a generous grant from our sponsor…”).
+Unlike commercial radio, AFN broadcasts commercial-free, allowing instead for live or produced 10–12 second “billboards” or “sponsor mentions” thanking the program’s underwriting partners/sponsors (“Today’s show was made possible by a generous grant from our sponsor…”).

-- A 10-12 second billboard at the beginning and/or end of each episode of “Positive Parenting,” in which host Armin Brott thanks the sponsor for making this program a reality for AFRN’s audience.
+- A 15-second billboard at the beginning and/or end of each episode of “Positive Parenting,” in which host Armin Brott thanks the sponsor for making this program a reality for AFN’s audience.

 - One new episode airs every week.
-Each show–which runs 55-minutes–broadcasts twice.
+Each show runs 55-minutes and broadcasts twice.
 In addition, episodes will be permanently available as podcasts on the show’s website, militaryfather.com, and through iTunes.

 - No sponsor clutter.
 A maximum of two select sponsors per show.

-- Millions of highly targeted AFRN listeners worldwide will hear your message.
+- Millions of highly targeted AFN listeners worldwide will hear your message.
 And every one of them will know that “Positive Parenting” is made possible by your company’s support.

 - Your company becomes a visible supporter of the men and women serving our country.